bdunlay/blog-source/content/career/interview-questions.md

 * Implement a doubly-linked list.
 Insert an element, and delete an element.
 Is it thread safe?
 * Implement a function to return the nth number of the fibonacci sequence
 * Implement a spell checker in C.
+* Implement a class "BigInt" for working with integers of arbitrary precision, as well as some functions supporting basic mathematical operations (add, subtract, etc).
 * Implement strcpy
 * Implement memcpy
 * Implement read, write, ioctl for a GPS device driver in linux